GlenConway/DocXPlus/README.md

 This initial phase is very much a minimum viable product, only implementing features as they are required.
 Currently there is no support for reading existing Word documents.

-DocXPlus targets .NET Standard 1.3 so version 2.7 of the [Open XML SDK](https://github.com/OfficeDev/Open-XML-SDK) with .NET Standard support is required> Currently this is only available through MyGet so follow these [instructions](https://github.com/OfficeDev/Open-XML-SDK#where-to-get-the-nuget-package) to add the Open XML SDK MyGet feed.
+DocXPlus targets .NET Standard 1.3 so version 2.7 of the [Open XML SDK](https://github.com/OfficeDev/Open-XML-SDK) with .NET Standard support is required.
+Currently this is only available through MyGet so follow these [instructions](https://github.com/OfficeDev/Open-XML-SDK#where-to-get-the-nuget-package) to add the Open XML SDK MyGet feed.

 Stay tuned, under development